jelhub/scimgateway/README.md

 ## Known limitations

 * Installation gives error messages related to the module soap optional dependency to 'ursa' that also includes 'node-gyp'.
-These error messages can be ingnored unless soap WSSecurityCert functionality is needed in custom plugin code.
+These error messages can be ignored unless soap WSSecurityCert functionality is needed in custom plugin code.

 * Importing "certificate authority - CA" on the CA Connector Server gives a "Failure" message.
 Restarting connector shows certificate have been installed and HTTPS communication works fine.